pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Implement sales performance metrics that drive continuous improvement
 - Build sales training programs that ensure consistent execution

-This is not a basic sales guideâ€”it's a comprehensive system for building sales operations that scale to $10M+ revenue.
+This is not a basic sales guide—it's a comprehensive system for building sales operations that scale to $10M+ revenue.
 Every process, every tool, every system serves the purpose of converting more leads into customers while building sustainable revenue growth.

 ---